 Wi-Fi Improve Speed & Coverage

-Most wireless access point systems give you literally infinite dosing potential by adding new nodes to reach further with your wireless office signal.
-Each node typically has a coverage range of 300 to 600 feet.
-Wi-Fi Increases Speed & Coverage.
+Most wireless access point systems offer you literally infinite scaling potential by adding new nodes to extend the wireless signal range of your office.
+Each node typically has a range of 300 to 600 feet, increasing both the speed and coverage of your Wi-Fi.

-This sort of system is significantly more flexible than a single router Wi-Fi, not to mention costs much less to extend your network as your needs grow.
+This type of system is much more flexible than a single Wi-Fi router, not to mention that expanding the network as your needs grow is much more economical.

 Get Wi-Fi Outside